anouarg88/CapsGAT/README.md

 ## Installation guide

 _Note: Version 1.5.1 has been used as an example in this installation guide.
-Please replace this with whichever version you are going to install._
+Please replace "1.5.1" with whichever version you are going to install._

 ### Windows